goldstack/goldstack/CONTRIBUTING.template.md

-⚠️ This section is currently work in progress ⚠️

 Thanks for taking the time to contribute!
 While the following documentation intends to be as comprehensive as possible, please do not hesitate to reach out by [opening a GitHub issue](https://github.com/goldstack/goldstack/issues) or on Twitter: [@mxro](https://twitter.com/mxro).

 ## Getting Started with Development